smoussavi00/FGF-Fast-Game-Format/README.md

   - Special case where the match terminates after white's move, black does not make a move, the 28 bits (as the final move warrants an extension -- 12 + 16) are padded to 32 to make 4B

 ```

+---
+### Analysis

+Three forms analysis have been included.

+heatmap.py -- provides heatmaps of events in chess matches
+shares.py -- provides a breakdown of moves into categories (eg. moves broken down by pieces moved)
+imbalances.py -- shows a breakdown of material imbalances throughout opening, middlegame, and endgame for different chess types of chess games